datasweet/kibana-datasweet-formula/README.md

 ![tutorial-datasweet-formula](docs/img/tutorial-datasweet-formula.gif)

 # Installation
 This plugin is supported by :
+ - Kibana 6.7.x
- - Kibana 6.4.x
+ - Kibana 6.6.x
- - Kibana 5.6
+ - Kibana 6.5.x

 Copy the last installation url for your version of Kibana from the [repository releases](https://github.com/datasweet/kibana-datasweet-formula/releases/latest).
 ```